Single parent: Impact on children

 According to David Blankenhorn, Patrick Fagan, Mitch Pearlstein David Popenoe and Barbara Dafoe Whitehead, living in a single parent family is strongly correlated with school failure and problems of delinquency, drug use, teenage pregnancies, poverty, and welfare dependency in the United States.
 Using multilevel modelling, Suet-Ling Pong has shown that a high proportion of American children from single parent families perform poorly on mathematics and reading achievement tests.

 In Sweden, Emma Fransson et al. have shown that children living with one single parent have worse well-being in terms of physical health behavior, mental health, peer friendships, bullying, cultural activities, sports, and family relationships, compared to children from intact families.
 As a contrast, children in a shared parenting arrangement that live approximately equal amount of time with their divorced mother and father have about the same well-being as children from intact families and better outcomes than children with only one custodial parent.

-The United Kingdom Office for National Statistics has reported that children of single parents, after controlling for other variables like family income, are more likely to have problems, including being twice as likely to suffer from mental illness.
+The United Kingdom Office for National Statistics has reported that children of single parents, after controlling for other variables like family income, are more likely to have problems, including being twice as likely to have mental illness.
 Both British and American researchers show that children with no fathers are three times more likely to be unhappy, and are also more likely to engage in anti-social behavior, abuse substances and engage in juvenile deliquency.

-Causes of single-parenthood

 Widowed parents

-Historically, death of a partner was a common cause of single parenting.
-Diseases and maternal death not infrequently resulted in a widower or widow responsible for children.
-At certain times wars might also deprive significant numbers of families of a parent.
-Improvements in sanitation and maternal care have decreased mortality for those of reproductive age, making death a less common cause of single parenting.
+Historically, death of a partner was a frequent reason someone brought up their child singly.
+War and diseases deprived significant numbers of families of a parent.
+Improvements in sanitation and maternal care have decreased mortality for those of reproductive age, making death a less common occurrence.